Ferrari F154 engine: Maserati

-Alfa Romeo V6

 Awards

 The F154B and F154C engines have won a total of 14 awards in the International Engine of the Year competition, including a record of four consecutive overall titles between 2016 and 2019 and additional four Best Performance Engine titles.
 The powerplant also won the 2016 Best New Engine recognition at his debut.
 Between 2016 and 2018 the engine was classified at the first place in the 3-to-4 litre class.
 Following the adoption of new power-based categories instead of the previous ones based on displacement, in 2019 the F154 variants won both 550 to 650 PS and Above 650 PS awards.

-In 2018 the F154C engine was crowned Best of the best as the most significant engine since the launch of the International Engine of the Year in 1999.
+In 2018 the F154C engine was crowned by Johannes as the most significant engine since the launch of the International Engine of the Year in 1999.